huggingface/datasets/metrics/mean_iou/README.md

 ## How to Use

-The Mean IoU metric takes two arrays as input corresponding to the predicted and ground truth segmentations:
+The Mean IoU metric takes two numeric arrays as input corresponding to the predicted and ground truth segmentations:
 ```python
 >>> import numpy as np
 >>> mean_iou = datasets.load_metric("mean_iou")